 - Students should contact the Director of the Office for Accessibility if they have any questions or concerns about their accommodation plan, if they have difficulty arranging their accommodations, or if there are any needed changes to their plan at any point during the semester.
 Students are also strongly encouraged to work closely with the Office for Accessibility throughout the academic year and make use of available support services.

 What is the Policy on Paper Extensions?

 Students with and without disabilities are expected to meet their academic obligations in accordance with the schedule specified by the instructor and the college.
 The Office for Accessibility and Educational Opportunity (AEO) encourages students to request information about papers in advance, or work with their instructor to identify staggered deadlines for assignments rather than asking for extensions beyond the scheduled due date.
-(Please refer to your Student Handbook, page 29 section H: Incompletes and Extensions for more information).
+(Please refer to the College Regulations, Section J, Part II for more information).

 If you anticipate needing more time to work on a paper or project due to a disability-related need, talk to your instructor at the beginning of the semester to see if you can get paper assignments in advance.
 In addition, meet regularly with your professors throughout the course of the assignment to discuss progress or address questions or concerns that you may have regarding the assignment.

 If necessary, you may also request staggered deadlines in consultation with the instructor, your class advisor in the Dean of Studies Office and the Office for Accessibility.
 Staggered deadlines are used when a student has several papers or projects due on the same day or within a very short period in two or more classes.
 Staggered deadlines are always established well advance of the scheduled due date.
 As with all disability accommodations, the accommodation of staggered deadlines is determined according to the current nature of your disability or disabilities, supporting documentation, and the specific requirements of the course, program, or activity.